State of the Great Lakes 2025

 Can we eat the fish?

 Generally, yes.
-Great Lakes fish can be safely eaten by following consumption guidelines and advisories.
-However, unrestricted fish consumption is not yet possible, which has a greater impact on communities that heavily rely on fish for food and cultural, spiritual, or economic purposes.
+Great Lakes fish can be safely eaten by following consumption advisories.
+However, unrestricted consumption of many fish is not yet possible, which has a greater impact on communities that heavily rely on fish for food, and cultural, spiritual, or economic purposes.

 See the Fish Consumption assessment